Hole By Hole

 The number 2 handicap hole gets most of its bite from its length.
 This uphill Par 4 can stretch to over 475 yards from the back cut of the championship tee.
 The tee shot landing area is wide, but you must guard against the left rough.
 Approach shots from that side can be blocked from the green by a grove of trees.

 The open front area of the green allows a shot to be rolled onto the surface.
 It is only fair, considering you may have a wood in your hands for the approach.
 A large, sculpted grass bunker lines the hill on the right side of the green.
-The large putting surface does have some slope, but it is not a severe as some others considering the length of the hole.
+The large putting surface does have some slope from back to front, but it is not a severe as some others considering the length of the hole.
+An approach short of the hole is advised for your best chance at a two-putt par.

 Hole 9: 466/437/402/325 – Par 4